 However, many people fail to realise that some of these floor tiles contain hazardous asbestos and removal should therefore be carried out under controlled and safe conditions if renovation or demolition is taking place.
 Although generally not a licensed activity, many homeowners and trades aren’t confident in tackling asbestos floor tile removal themselves and therefore often contact us to carry out the works on their behalf as part of their asbestos eradication plan.

-Never sand the floor.
-In addition to the removal of any asbestos containing flooring, we can remove any adhesives or glues left after removal, using specialist tools such as heavy-duty industrial scarification machines connected to a H-type vacuum cleaners which contain specialist HEPA filters to ensure that there is no dust released into the environment and that all asbestos is extracted.
+You should never sand the adhesives from the floor unless following HSE guidelines as this can release asbestos fibres.
+In addition to the removal of any asbestos containing flooring, we can remove any adhesives or glues left using specialist tools such as heavy-duty industrial scarification machines connected to a H-type vacuum cleaners and dust suppression techniques.
+These contain specialist HEPA filters to ensure that there is no dust released into the environment and that all asbestos is extracted.
+It also allows the asbestos to be disposed of correctly.